wpframe/cosc345/report.md

 ### Scheduling

-Being wary of our assignment timeframe, we created a pert chart to outline the scheduling of each team member.
+To ensure we meet our assignment timeframe, we devised a PERT chart outlining the schedule for each team member to complete a working alpha version on time.
+Once the alpha version is released, we will reevaluate our schedule and create another PERT chart to ensure the beta version is completed within the designated time frame.

 ![Pert chart](pert.png)